raspberrypilearning/av-e-card/en/step_3.md

 --- task ---

-Click on the **Costumes** tab for your new sprite and you should see all the individual frames for your GIF.
+Click on the **Costumes** tab for your new sprite and you should see all the individual frames from your GIF.

 ![image showing the GIF converted into individual costumes within Scratch](images/gif-costumes.png)